Who Can Borrow a Hotspot?

 Hotspots may be reserved through the library catalog or by calling the reference desk at 978-686-4080, ext.
 12 during normal business hours.

 Hotspots must be returned to the reference desk.
 Please do not place hotspots in the book drop.
 When returning the devices, please make sure that the hotspot, power cord, AC adapter, and case are in the same good working condition as it was when it was checked out.
-If the hotspot is not returned within 3 days after the due date, service will be turned off and the hotspot will become unusable.
+If the hotspot is overdue, service will be turned off without notice and the hotspot will become unusable.

 If the hotspot is damaged or not working, return it to the library desk.
 Report the nature of the damage to a staff person.
-If you experience problems using the hotspot, direct borrower technical support is provided by T-Mobile to the library hotspot borrowers at 1-844-341-4834, or you may call the reference desk at 978-686-4080, ext.
-12.
+If you experience problems using the hotspot you may call the reference desk at 978-686-4080, ext.
+12 or send an email to firstname.lastname@example.org.

 The Nevins Library is not responsible for any files, data, or personal information accessed/transmitted using the hotspot.